briannesbitt/Carbon/readme.md

 <a name="api-modifiers"/>
 ### Modifiers

 These group of methods perform helpful modifications to the current instance.
 Most of them are self explanatory from their names... or at least should be.
-You'll also notice that the startOfXXX() methods set the time to 00:00:00 and the endOfXXX() methods set the time to 23:59:59.
+You'll also notice that the startOfXXX(), next() and previous() methods set the time to 00:00:00 and the endOfXXX() methods set the time to 23:59:59.

 ```php
 $dt = Carbon::create(2012, 1, 31, 12, 0, 0);